Book Review: Inside Larry and Sergey’s Brain by Richard L. Brandt

-I have read only two books from this series (second was Inside Steve’s Brain) and I found this book about Google founders very general comparing to the other one.
-It doesn’t go into details about their management style and techniques, how the motivate their employees or what is their thinking process.
-It is more focused of Google as a company, as a representation of them.
+I have read only two books from this series (second was Inside Steve’s Brain) and I found this book about Google founders very general compared to the other one.
+It doesn’t go into details about their management style and techniques, how they motivate their employees or what their thinking process is.
+It is more focused on Google as a company, as a representation of them.
 I pretty much didn’t find any inspiration which I could use as a manager in my daily work life.
-Information I have learned were more about the company and its fails, successes and struggles.
+Information I have learned was more about the company and its failures, successes and struggles.

 Also, please take into consideration that this book was published in 2009 and the content of the books ends in 2008, so any information about what kind of projects, plans, successes and struggles Google has, is very outdated.

 - Would I recommend this book?